 - Leave at least 30 minutes between ingesting acidic foods or drinks before brushing your teeth, as they soften enamel and make it prone to damage from your toothbrush.

-Now that we’ve answered your questions about what enamel is and shared tips and products for looking after your teeth, you can rest assured your teeth will be in good condition.
+Now that we’ve answered your questions about what enamel is and shared tips on how teeth enamel is restored with clever Regenerate technology, you can rest assured your teeth will be in good condition.

 The advice in this article does not constitute medical advice; it is solely available for information purposes.
-We recommend that you consult your dentist If you are experiencing any gum or tooth problems.
+We recommend that you consult your dentist If you are experiencing any dental problems.